-Australian Forestry Standard Limited wishes to acknowledge the participation of the expert individuals that contributed to the development of this Standard through their representation on the Committee.
+Responsible Wood wishes to acknowledge the participation of the expert individuals that contributed to the development of this Standard through their representation on the Committee.

 Responsible Wood develops Australian Standards® and other documents of public benefit and national interest.
 These Standards are developed through an open process of consultation and consensus, in which all interested parties are invited to participate.
-Australian Forestry Standard Limited is an accredited Standards Development Organisation (SDO) with the Accreditation Board for Standards Development Organisations (ABSDO).
+Responsible Wood is an accredited Standards Development Organisation (SDO) with the Standards Development and Accreditation Committee (SDAC).